-Unless otherwise stated in the NOFO, all electronic proposals are due prior to 11:59 pm (Eastern) on the due date listed in the NOFO.
-The NSPIRES help desk closes at 6 pm (Eastern).
+Unless otherwise stated in the NOFO, all electronic proposals are due prior to 11:59 pm (Eastern Time) on the due date listed in the NOFO.
+The NSPIRES Help Desk is open Monday through Friday from 8am to 6 pm (Eastern Time).
+Also, it should be noted that the NSPIRES help desk is closed on federal government holidays.